uibakery/self-hosted/README.md

 - Wait until all containers are up and running

 - Open ports `3030` and `3040` or `UI_BAKERY_PORT` and `UI_BAKERY_WORKBENCH_PORT` (if they were modified in `.env` file or entered in `./setup.sh`) to access UI Bakery instance, then you can create a new account.

+## Kubernetes

+In case when a k8s installation is required:

+1. Navigate into the `kubernetes` directory
+2. Edit the `ui-bakery-configmap.yaml` and inside the `{{ ... }}` insert required variables:
+  - `UI_BAKERY_APP_SERVER_NAME` - ought to be your {server ip address}:3030 - for example `http://123.123.123.123:3030`
+  - `UI_BAKERY_WORKBENCH_PATH` - ought to be your {server ip address}:3040 - for example `http://123.123.123.123:3040`
+  - `UI_BAKERY_LICENSE_KEY` - get it from UI Bakery team
+3. Run `kubectl apply -f ../kubernetes`

+The application will be exposed on a public ip address on port 3030, DNS and SSL has to be handled by the user.

 ## Running a standalone database instance